skysqlinc/skysql-docs/docs/Connecting to SkySQL DBs/README.md

 !!!
 Note
-    💡 For Enterprise Server With Replica(s), you can also use any MongoDB client and use the [NoSQL Interface](Connect%20from%20MongoDB%20clients.md)
+    💡 For <Mariadb> Server With Replica(s), you can also use any MongoDB client and use the [NoSQL Interface](Connect%20from%20MongoDB%20clients.md)

 ## Connecting from SQL tools